THE PERSONAL BLOG OF

 I am convinced that Sherlock fed Moriarty a lie about a double crossing that the terrorist cell was going to make.
 To get him to kill himself.
 To free the world of his machinations.
 I have no proof, of course, but I believe Sherlock was under duress.
 He had known too much.
 He discovered something too big and they made him kill himself.
 Under what threat I do not know.
 And yes, I know how I sound.
 But the terrorist cell is real, you have seen the videos and not all of them are fake.
 Sherlock is not alive.
 And his killers are still out there.

-I've had four years to mourn and I still haven't gotten past anger.
+I've had five years to mourn him and I still haven't gotten past anger.

 I am angry.
 And rightfully so, I believe.
 The Government has been downplaying the reach this terrorist organization has in our society, trying to make it seem as if Moriarty had been the center of it all.
 Convenient for them he is dead, there is nothing to worry about, now.
 That is a lie.
 And if it's the last thing I do I will make sure everyone knows who were really responsible for Sherlock Holmes' death.